saf-dmitry/taskpaper-mode/README.md

 The command `C-c *` (`taskpaper-outline-hide-other`) lets you focus on the current item under cursor.
 It hides everything except the current item with its ancestors and direct children.
 Other top-level items also shown to provide global context.

-The command `C-c c-z` (`taskpaper-outline-overview`) switches to Overview state showing only top-level items.
+The command `C-c C-z` (`taskpaper-outline-overview`) switches to Overview state showing only top-level items.

 The command `C-c C-a` (`taskpaper-outline-show-all`) switches to Show All state unfolding all items at all levels (also bound to `ESC ESC`).